rgr-ralf-it/module-federation-azure-static-web-app-angular-with-function-app-python/README.md

 ![](images/README/2021-04-05-02-07-52.png)

-clicking on flights should redirect us to `mfe1`
+clicking on flights should load remote module from `mfe1`

 ![](images/README/2021-04-05-02-08-05.png)